Skip to content

 Consider this: bananas are botanically classified as berries, but strawberries are not.

-That sentence does not require context.
-It does not need a preamble.
-You can say it at a dinner table, in a work kitchen, or waiting for a train, and it will reliably produce the same reaction: a pause, a frown, and then a question.
+That sentence requires no grand setup.
+You can drop it at a dinner party, in a work kitchen, or while waiting for a train, and it reliably produces the same reaction: a pause, a frown, then a question.

 The question is the point.
-The fact is not the conversation — it is the key that starts one.
+The fact isn't the conversation; it's the key that starts one.

-The reason this works is that it violates an assumption so basic that most people have never examined it.
+This works because it violates a deeply held assumption.
 Everyone thinks they know what a berry is.
 Almost nobody does.
-And the moment you discover that your mental category is wrong, you want to know what else is wrong too.
+The moment you discover your mental category is wrong, you naturally wonder what else you've misfiled.

-That curiosity is the engine of good conversation.
+That burst of curiosity is the engine of good conversation.

 Why Unusual Words Work

 Coined by the German theologian Rudolf Otto in 1917, numinous describes the feeling of being in the presence of something vast, mysterious, and not entirely explicable.
-It is not the same as beautiful.
-It is not the same as sublime.
-It is the specific sensation of encountering something that exceeds your capacity to understand it — standing at the edge of a canyon, looking at the night sky in genuine darkness, or hearing a piece of music that seems to know something you do not.
+It isn't 'beautiful' or 'sublime'; it's the specific sensation of encountering something that exceeds your capacity to understand – standing at the edge of a canyon, gazing into a genuinely dark night sky, or hearing a piece of music that seems to know something you don't.

-Most people have felt it.
-Almost nobody has a word for it.
+Most people have felt it, yet almost nobody has a word for it.
 When you give them one, something clicks.

-“A word like numinous does not just describe a feeling.
+“A word like numinous doesn't just describe a feeling.
 It gives someone permission to take that feeling seriously.”

 This is the conversational value of an unusual word: it creates recognition.
-The person you are speaking to realises they have had the experience but never had the language.
-That moment of recognition is inherently bonding.
+The person you're speaking to realises they've had the experience but never the language.
+That moment of shared understanding is inherently bonding.

 Churchill as a Case Study in Conversational Presence

-Winston Churchill was not naturally charming.
+Winston Churchill wasn't naturally charming.
 He was often rude, frequently overbearing, and notoriously difficult at dinner parties.
-But he was, by almost every account, impossible to ignore.
+Yet he was, by almost every account, impossible to ignore.

-His technique was not warmth — it was preparation.
+His technique wasn't warmth; it was preparation.
 Churchill read voraciously, memorised striking phrases, and rehearsed his apparently spontaneous remarks.
-When he said, "Success is not final, failure is not fatal: it is the courage to continue that counts," he was not being naturally eloquent.
+When he declared, "Success is not final, failure is not fatal: it is the courage to continue that counts," he wasn't being naturally eloquent.
 He was deploying material he had already refined.

-The lesson is not that you need to be Churchill.
-It is that the appearance of effortless conversation usually rests on invisible preparation.
+The lesson isn't that you need to be Churchill.
+It's that the appearance of effortless conversation usually rests on invisible preparation.
 The people who seem naturally interesting have almost always done the reading first.

 The 46 Percent Problem

 The assumption that kissing is universal, natural, and instinctive turns out to be wrong.
-According to research published in American Anthropologist, more than half the world's cultures do not kiss romantically at all.
-In many societies, mouth-to-mouth contact is considered unhygienic, confusing, or simply pointless.
+According to research published in American Anthropologist, more than half the world's cultures don't engage in romantic mouth-to-mouth contact at all.
+In many societies, it's considered unhygienic, confusing, or simply pointless.

 This fact works in conversation because it challenges something deeply personal: the feeling that your own romantic behaviour is natural rather than learned.
-The moment someone hears this, they begin to wonder what else they have assumed is universal but is actually cultural.
+The moment someone hears this, they begin to wonder what else they've assumed is universal but is actually cultural.
 That wondering is fertile conversational ground.

 How to Deploy Material Without Sounding Like a Lecturer